 It's in nearly all states and 22 other countries.
 But most cases have been reported in these states:

 • New Hampshire

 • New Jersey

-Lyme disease is caused by bacteria transmitted through the bite of the tiny black-legged, or deer, tick found in the Eastern and Central U.S. and the western black-legged tick in the Pacific West.
-The riskiest months for Lyme disease are from May through September, when young ticks are likely to be biting.
+Lyme disease is caused by bacteria transmitted through the bite of the tiny black-legged, or deer, tick found in the Eastern and Central U.S., and the western black-legged tick in the Pacific West.
+The riskiest months for Lyme disease are May through September, when young ticks are likely to be biting.